Vincent Auriol

-Vincent Jules Auriol (/fr/; 27 August 1884 – 1 January 1966) was a French politician who served as President of France from 1947 to 1954.
+Vincent Jules Auriol (/fr/; 27 August 1884 – 1 January 1966) was President of France from 1947 to 1954.
 A member of the French Section of the Workers' International (SFIO), he was the first president elected under the Fourth Republic.
 His presidential term was marked by the Indochina War, the implementation of the Monnet Plan for modernisation, as well as France joining the Council of Europe and NATO as a founding member.

 First elected to the Chamber of Deputies from Haute-Garonne in 1914, Auriol served in government under the Third Republic as Minister of Finance (19361937) and Minister of Justice (19371938).

 Early life and politics

 Auriol was born in Revel, Haute-Garonne, as the only child of Jacques Antoine Auriol (1855–1933), a baker nicknamed Paul, and Angélique Virginie Durand (1861–1945).
 His great-grandmother, Anne Auriol, was a first cousin of English engineer Isambard Kingdom Brunel.
 He earned a law degree at the Collège de Revel in 1904 and began his career as a lawyer in Toulouse.
 A committed socialist, Auriol co-founded the newspaper Le Midi Socialiste in 1908; he was head of the Association of Journalists in Toulouse at this time.

 In 1914, Auriol entered the Chamber of Deputies as a Socialist deputy for Muret, a position he retained until 1942.
 He also served as Mayor of Muret from 3 May 1925 to 17 January 1947, and as a member of the Conseil Général of Haute-Garonne from 1928 to 17 January 1947.
 In December 1920, after the breakup of the SFIO, Auriol refused to join the newly created SFIC and became one of the leaders of the new SFIO (the remaining socialist minority), along with Léon Blum.